getnamingo/bind9-api-server/install.md

 Edit the `.env` with the appropriate database details and preferences as required.

+Open `create_user.php`, set the username and password the API will use, run the script, then delete it after confirming it works.

 Copy `bind9_api.service` to `/etc/systemd/system/`.
 Change only User and Group lines to your user and group.

 ```bash